dortania/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.md

 }
 ```

-We want the value returned from _STA to be 0x0F, as 0x00 (Zero) would disable the device. `_STA` currently checks both `SBRG` and `GPEN`.
-If either `SBRG` or `GPEN` is equal to zero, then zero will be returned.
+We want the value returned from _STA to be 0x0F to enable the `GPI0` device.
+If either `SBRG` or `GPEN` is equal to zero, then zero will be returned and `GPI0` will be disabled.
 Generally, `SBRG` should not be modified, as modifying it can break the `GPI0` device.
 Only modify the `GPEN` value if you need to enable the `GPI0` device.

 Here's some more examples:
 ![](../../images/Laptops/trackpad-md/gpi0.png)